trstringer/sql-server-versions-powershell/readme.md

 - `FriendlyNameShort` (string) - the short friendly name
 - `ReleaseDate` (datetime) - when the build was released
 - `IsSupported` (bool) - TRUE if the build is supported, FALSE if the build is not currently supported

+If you want to change a build from supported to unsupported, you can just specify the IsSupported parameter.

+`Modify-SqlServerVersion -Major 10 -Minor 0 -Build 1600 -IsSupported $false`